Home

 Best time to go to England

-Chester Winter Watch Parade 2023
+Chester Winter Watch Parade 2024 in England

 An extravagant Christmas tradition stemming from the Middle Ages

 A flamboyant carnival procession named Chester Winter Watch Parade occurs annually in Chester, Cheshire, northwest England.
 For two Thursdays in early December, quirky characters occupy the downtown—Karamba Samba, The Lord of Misrule, angels, devils, dragons, giant skeletons, and ice queens.
 The street extravaganza embraces dancing, fighting on the swords, and a fantastic fire-breathing finale.
-The action starts at 7 pm at the Forum Shopping Centre (next to Chester Town Hall), the parade makes a circle around the city and finishes at the Town Hall Square.

 Chester Winter Watch Parade happens in the period leading up to Christmas, which means the holiday season is in full swing.
 That's the time to admire twinkling lights all over the streets, visit Chester Christmas market, and check out Christmas Tree festival in the Cathedral.